City BuddyCityBuddy

 Renaissance-Baroque cathedral with an unfinished tower offering city views.
 Walk the grand nave, admire carved choir stalls, and climb the rooftop for skyline photos.

-Faits rapides: Step inside and you’ll be struck by the soaring single nave and the unfinished south tower, a skyline quirk that gives the building an unmistakable asymmetry.
+Faits rapides: Step inside and you will be struck by the soaring single nave and the unfinished south tower, a skyline quirk that gives the building an unmistakable asymmetry.
 Warm honey light filters through high windows onto gilded choir stalls and thick marble columns, bathing the interior in a cinematic glow late in the afternoon.

 Points forts: Climb narrow stone stairs toward the unfinished tower and feel a salty breeze sweep across your face while panoramic views frame terracotta roofs and a distant strip of blue sea.
-Local guides relish telling colorful anecdotes about the missing tower, a story thread woven into street songs and neighborhood lore that you’ll likely hear during a relaxed afternoon visit.
+Local guides relish telling colorful anecdotes about the missing tower, a story thread woven into street songs and neighborhood lore that you will likely hear during a relaxed afternoon visit.

 Notre conseil voyage n°1